AY2425S2-CS2103T-W09-3/tp/docs/UserGuide.md

 ### Adding a patient: `person`

-Adds a patient to the Med Logger.
+Adds a patient to the MedLogger.

 Format: `person n/NAME i/NRIC p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

 <box type="tip" seamless></box>

 **Tip:**
-* A patient can have any number of tags (including 0)
+* A patient can have any number of tags (including none)
-* The NRIC, phone number, email must adhere to respective format constraint
+* The NRIC, phone number, email must adhere to respective format constraints
 </box>

 Examples: